Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 of the system sufficiently large that the contributions of all images, except the nearest, can be disregarded, because they are too far away.
 The nearest image can be in the same (i.e. central) cell but also in one of the neighboring cells, see the figure above.
-This approximation is known the name minimum image approximation.
+This approximation is known the name ``minimum image approximation``.
 We will illustrate the code of the minimum image approximation for a cubic box, i.e. :math:`\textbf{a}, \textbf{b}, \textbf{c}` have all the same length $L$ and are directed along the :math:`x`-, :math:`y`- and :math:`z`-axis of the Cartesian frame, respectively.